kmvu/Capstone-ML/Reports/report.md

 After adding new custom layers, we are then ready to train this new architecture network.
 And since we already froze all the original layers from the pre-trained network, when we train this new entire network again, the original layers' weights will not get updated in the process, but only in the extra layers.
 This way we can purposely train our extra layers to make sure they gain enough basic knowledges about this classification problem.

-After a preset number of `epochs` of training, and this new model is supposed to learn some new knowledges, we will un-freeze a few layers in the original network and let the entire network be trained again for another amount of epochs.
+Until this point, we will discuss more about two approaches, which have been tried out, in the section `Implementation and Refinement` below.
+In high level, after a preset number of `epochs` of training, when this new model is supposed to learn some new knowledges, we will un-freeze a few layers in the original network and let the entire network be trained again for another amount of epochs.
 This time we should be able to get a model with decent enough accuracy to make predictions.

 ***Note:***